RonyGigi/NotesApp/README.md

-A Rails application for storing notes.
+A rails application for storing notes.

 http://notesapp7.herokuapp.com/